NewcastleRSE/sweet-project-website/pages/sections/updates.md

 ## News and updates

-The SWEET Trial is open for recruitment with over 25 sites.
+We have 26 sites open for recruitment.

-We currently have 111 participants recruited to SWEET
+We currently have 111 participants recruited to SWEET.

 ## Recent presentations